 Text processing: We fetch the full descriptions of patents from a Solr database using a specified query, focusing on publications within a given date range.
 The descriptions are then analyzed to identify and extract sections with titles in uppercase letters, indicative of significant segments such as detailed or brief figure descriptions, claims, and detailed descriptions.
 This analysis facilitates the segregation of text into categorized content, aiding the extraction of claims, description, brief description section, and IPC section of the retrieved patent applications for further analysis.
 We extract the short descriptions from the BRIEF DESCRIPTION OF DRAWINGS section, and the long descriptions from different textual variants of the DETAILED DESCRIPTION OF DRAWINGS section.
 We also try to extract semantic information (object and viewpoint) from short figure descriptions.
 The details of the text processing are elaborated in Section 3.2 and 3.3 of Aubakirova et al. [2023].
-The result of the text and figure levels for each figure, as well as information on the object and viewpoint for each figure, provided that such details are present in the retrieved short descriptions.
+The result of the text processing step is an organized relational database, which includes metadata at both the document and figure levels for each figure, as well as information on the object and viewpoint for each figure, provided that such details are present in the retrieved short descriptions.